SeshaiHari/100-days-of-code/log.md

 **Today's Progress**:

-AM: Spent trying to get a result back from a module with a callback, the callback did what it was meant to do but the mosule doesn't return the right result
+AM: Spent trying to get a result back from a module with a callback, the callback did what it was meant to do but the module doesn't return the right result

 **Thoughts**: